About us

 Applications must be submitted through LSAC’s website.
 We require:

--Two essays (one describing your career plans after the LLM and another explaining why you would like to earn your LLM degree
+– Two essays (a personal statement and an essay explaining why you would like to earn your LLM degree from Michigan Law)

 Mit dem Laden des Videos akzeptieren Sie die Datenschutzerklärung von YouTube.